Hoglandets-IT/beetl/docs/sources/static.md

 ```

 ## Sync Settings
-There are no faker specific sync settings.
+There are no static specific sync settings.
 Pass an empty object.
 ```yaml
 sync:
   - source: src